 Now screw your (x2) 18-inch pipe sections into two of the Tee’s, which will give you two pipe combinations in the shape of an L.

-Step 10: Bringing it together
+Step 10.
+Bringing it Together

-Now take one of the the other 24-inch pipes which currently has JUST the floor flange and the Tee on it and screw that into the other end of your 18-inch pipe.
+Now, take one of the other 24-inch pipes which currently has JUST the floor flange and the Tee on it and screw into the other end of your 18-inch pipe.
 You will need to spin the full leg to attach the other side to the pipe already attached to the First Tee.

-Step 11: Add the adjustable sections
+Step 11.
+Add the Adjustable Sections

 To finish building the leg, grab the 8-inch pipes and thread them into the top of the Tees.